 - Will your roof solar panels get any sun? (if you are camping somewhere there is power)

 After determining the limiting factors for our campsite, we then decide how we will level the Motorhome and how many blocks it will require.
 Will, you block the Left Side or the Right Side or will one Block the Front Tire or Block both back tires or perhaps only one tire is required.
 This is all dependent on where the lowest part or parts of the Motorhome is parked.
 Either way, you still want to choose a spot that is as close to level as you can get.

 With a partner to help, they can guide you to back up to just to the right spot.
 Remember to have both windows open and any music off.
 Agree upon the hand signals and ensure that the driver can hear you so open your windows.
 Before backing up like signaling to turn to the left or to the right; hand in a fist and thumb pointing to the right or left and to stop holding your hand up with a flat palm.

 Now In Place and Ready to Level

 Ultimately many places will not be level and will have some kind of slope that you will have to account for the degrees of grade.

-How to level a Motorhome on a slope
+How to level a (Motorhome) RV on a slope

 I will outline how to get the best leveling possible in just about any location.
 Really you want to choose a location that has the least amount of grade already.
 As leveling is really about making a not ideal location into one that is.

-Step 2: Estimate How Much Is The Grade Off To Make the Camper Level
+Step 2: Estimate How Much Is The Grade Off?

 Step back and look at the area you want to park.
 This is where you can use your level.
 Hold it out in front of you so that the bubble is in the middle in a horizontal position.
 You can see the slope of the campsite and the downgrade slope of the campsite.
 Or you might just want to do it with your eye and look at the horizon of the slope of the location.